cse110-fall21-group9/Digital-Cookbook-App/README.md

 # Digital Cookbook Application
 [![GitHub Super-Linter](https://github.com/cse110-fall21-group9/Digital-Cookbook-App/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

-A digital cookbook app by UC San Diego CSE 110 Group 9 - `import pandas`.
-A desktop app that uses electron and other web technologies.
+A digital cookbook created for UC San Diego CSE 110 - Software Engineering.
+We are group 9, the `import pandas`.
+Our cookbook is a desktop app that runs using electron.js and other web technologies.

 ## Installation for Devs
 1. Fork or Clone this repository